z1ruz-code/tornado/README.md

 - `requirements.txt`: Lists the Python dependencies needed for the project.

 - `LICENSE`: The license file for the project.

+- `start.bat`: A convenient launcher for Windows users (just run this file to start the program).

 ## ⭐ Support
 If you find this tool useful, please consider giving it a star on GitHub!
 Your support is appreciated.